xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

      var entity = hit.entity;   // Entity we picked
 }{% endhighlight %}

-xeogl performs the following steps for this picking method:
+Internally, xeogl performs the following steps for this type of picking:

 1. User picks using a ray in World-space.
 2. Position the camera to look along the ray.